shahroozmehmood/Shahroozmehmood/README.md

 🐳 Containerization & Orchestration:
 I empower your applications with Docker containerization and orchestrate them flawlessly using Kubernetes, enabling flexibility and scalability.

-🔄 CI/CD:
+🔄 CI/CD Mastery:
-Jenkins and Azure DevOps are my trusted allies in crafting and optimizing Continuous Integration/Continuous Deployment (CI/CD) pipelines, automating your path to software excellence.
+I'm well-versed in the art of crafting and optimizing Continuous Integration/Continuous Deployment (CI/CD) pipelines, with a toolkit that includes Jenkins, Azure DevOps, CircleCI, TeamCity, GitHub Actions, and a host of other top-tier CI/CD tools.
+I'm dedicated to automating your path to software excellence, ensuring your projects reach their full potential from commit to build and beyond.

 🏗 IAC Tools:
 Terraform and CloudFormation are my crafting tools for Infrastructure as Code (IAC), enabling infrastructure management as code, resulting in agility and reliability.